Naturalisation

 • You are also a citizen of another state and join the armed forces of (or a militant organisation controlled by) that state voluntarily and without the consent of the German authorities.

-Please note: If you have lost your German citizenship and do not have any other European citizenship, you will need a residence permit for staying in Germany.
+Please note: If you have lost your German citizenship and do not have any other European citizenship, you will need a residence permit to stay in Germany.

 Important